 In particular the module reflects the codes of conduct and UK practices of professional bodies, notably the Landscape Institute, whilst recognising international landscape & urbanism good practice and precedent.

-The module covers, in outline, the range of activities with which landscape architects and co- professionals are involved, from reading the land and interpreting a brief, to the more specific elements involved in ground modelling, drainage, clothing the land including hard surfaces and planting, microclimate, lighting.
+The module covers the range of activities with which landscape architects and co-professionals are involved, from reading the land and interpreting a brief, to the more specific elements involved in ground modelling, drainage, clothing the land including hard surfaces and planting, microclimate, lighting.
 It addresses the appropriate choice and application of materials and technique that reflect current preoccupations with risks and opportunities, such as flooding and resilience.
-The ongoing maintenance, management and husbandry are discussed in the light of appropriateness, ethics and sustainability.
+Ongoing maintenance, management and husbandry are discussed in the light of appropriateness, ethics and sustainability.
 Effective representation of the information is investigated through case studies and working drawings.
-The module is likely to include study visits and is assessed through the development of a personal dossier, and participation in a group workshops and review of a case study project/s.
+The module is likely to include study visits and is assessed through the development of a personal dossier, participation in group workshops and review of a case study project/s.

 60 credits